creme332/myjobviz/README.md

 ![Build status of workflow](https://github.com/creme332/mauritius-tech-job-statistics/actions/workflows/scrape.yml/badge.svg)
 ![Badge storing the total number of jobs scraped](https://img.shields.io/badge/Total%20jobs%20scraped-100-brightgreen)

-An automatic web scraper which scrapes IT jobs from `myjob.mu` using Github Actions and Selenium.
+An automatic web scraper which scrapes IT jobs from [`myjob.mu`](myjob.mu) using Github Actions and Selenium.
 Scraped data is saved to Google Firestore and data visualisations are deployed on Github Pages.

 [▶ Live preview](https://github.com/creme332/mauritius-tech-job-statistics/dist)

 # To-do
-- [ ] in analyser functions pass around a single dictionary. make use of dictUtils.
+- [ ] In `analyser` folder, make it easier to add/remove techs.
+Also make use of dictUtils.
-- [ ] automatically check for duplicates.
+- [ ] Automatically check for duplicates.
 - [ ] update structure of scraped data in readme
 - [ ] Add timeseries data viz
 - [ ] add a workflow to backup database (and maybe release a public version)